Secure & Confidential

 Types of Bankruptcy in Missoula, Montana

-Missoula bankruptcies are under the jurisdiction of the U.S. Bankruptcy Court for the District of Montana.
-The court is located in Butte, but filings are accepted at the federal courthouse in Missoula.
+If you live in Missoula, your case will fall under the jurisdiction of the U.S. Bankruptcy Court for the District of Montana.
+While the main court is located in Butte, you can submit filings through the federal courthouse in Missoula.

 Chapter 7 Bankruptcy